Sloppy Thurston: Biography

 On August 22, 1923, Thurston became the fifth pitcher in major-league history to pitch an immaculate inning, striking out all three batters on nine total pitches in the 12th inning of a game against the Philadelphia Athletics; he was also the first pitcher to achieve the feat in extra innings and the only White Sox pitcher to do so for 101 years until Michael Kopech did so in 2024.

 In 1924, Thurston led the American League with 28 complete games, posting a 20–14 record in 36 starts, while also leading the league in hits allowed (330), earned runs allowed (123), and home runs allowed (17) in 291 innings pitched.

 Thurston played his last MLB game on October 1, 1933.
 He finished his nine-year MLB career with a win–loss record of 89–86, a 4.24 earned run average, and 306 strikeouts.
-As a hitter, he posted a .270 batting average (175-for-648) with 5 home runs and 79 runs batted in.
+For a pitcher, he was an excellent hitter, posting a .270 batting average (175-for-648) with 5 home runs and 79 runs batted in.
+Thurston's batting was good enough that he was frequently called on to pinch hit; he accumulated 53 career plate appearances as a pinch-hitter.

 Thurston died on September 14, 1973, in Los Angeles, California.
 He is interred at Holy Cross Cemetery in Culver City, California.